-This subject enables students to explore a range of different materials, medium, artists and art styles.
-Combining 2D and 3D art forms, students will complete tasks that build on their individual style and let them critically reflect on the contribution of visual art practitioners.
-Students will extend their knowledge of safe art practices and develop skills for interpreting and evaluating artworks.
-Studio process including ideas and images used for inspiration and process exploration used for a final product are documented in a Visual Journal.
+This subject enables students to explore a range of different Artforms, materials, techniques, artists and art styles.
+Combining 2D and 3D artforms, students will complete tasks that build on their individual style and let them critically reflect on the contribution of visual art practitioners.
+Students will extend their knowledge of safe and creative art practices and develop skills for interpreting and evaluating artworks.
+Art experiments, trials, exploration of ideas and images used for inspiration, along with processes used for final artworks are documented in a Visual Journal.